CU-ESIIL/anomaly-detection-coral-reef-remote-sensing-innovation-summit-2025__9/documentation/group-notes.md

 # Group Notes

-Use this shared notebook to capture meeting highlights, decisions, and follow-up tasks.
+Use this shared notebook to capture meeting highlights, decisions, and follow-up tasks for Innovation Summit 2025 Group 9.

 - Summarize key takeaways after each working session.
 - Note data sources, analysis ideas, and open questions.